 On these monthly lists, you will find music and food festivals, art and craft fairs, flower shows, county and state fairs, specialty shows, and regional favorites such as the Skagit Tulip Festival, SIFF, Northwest Folklife, Seafair, and Bumbershoot.
 Every month you can find something around the Sound that is fun and interesting to do, often for free, and usually for less than a sawbuck ($10), or maybe two.

 We don’t list plentiful events with admission tickets above $15, such as beer and wine festivals, 5K runs, many concerts, and other shows.
 We’re all about free and cheap.
-Do check our Goldstar Discount Tickets page, where you can find great discount tickets to all kinds of concert, shows, and fun events.

 Besides free, cheap, or discount admission, many fairs and festivals offer additional activities for a fee, which can make them not free or cheap.
 There is often food for purchase.
 There may be other activities such as face painting or amusement rides.
 And of course, there are often vendors selling various arts, crafts, and other items.
 Our best advice is to plan ahead: eat before you go or picnic on the way, share food, paint the kids’ faces before you head out, or otherwise decide what, if anything you will spend money on.